devent/zimbra_docker/README.md

 ## Issues

-* If trying on a test machine with the bind container, the IP addresses can be mixed up.
+* If trying on a test machine with the bind container, the IP addresses can be mixed up depending on how many containers are already running and the start order of the containers.

-* Server status is red for all services, but the services are running;
+* Server status is red for all services, but the services are running.
+Below is the list of running services inside the Docker container.

 ```
 zimbra@zimbra:~$ zmcontrol status